Cast Iron Cookware

 I used aluminum pots, pans and baking sheets for many years until I started my healing journey back in 2009 and realized how the aluminum from these items was leaching into the food I was eating and then into my body.
 If this is news to you, I suggest starting with my first book, Eating Clean, which walks you through how to remove harmful toxins and chemicals in our everyday cookware, food, home products and personal care products.
 It’s a bible of sorts, as many people have said, to understand what to toss and what to keep.

 That being said, tossing everything that contained aluminum in my home (including the deodorant I was using) forced me to look at other options for healthy cooking.
-Now, I didn’t know a darn thing about cast iron and the whole idea freaked me out because I knew anything made of iron would be heavy and I barely had the strength to walk up my stairs when I was healing so I was worried the cast iron would be difficult for my little body to clean.
+Now, I didn’t know a darn thing about cast iron cookware and the whole idea freaked me out because I knew anything made of iron would be heavy to lift and I barely had the strength to walk up my stairs when I was healing.
+I was also worried cast iron cookware would be difficult to clean.
 But, I was wrong.

 I tried out a few brands.
 You know, the usual cast iron brands that are sold everywhere.
 I was disappointed to say the least.
 Many chipped.
 A few others left a funky lingering smell of rust in my kitchen even after drying and oiling them after each use.
 I, of course, chose all the less expensive brands first and learned my lesson because I ended up throwing them away or giving them away.
 The only exception here was the baking sheet.
 I purchased the Lodge cast iron baking sheet (below) and it’s been fantastic after hundreds of uses.